vhscom/after-dark/README.md

 </iframe>
 ```

-To save unnecessary HTTP requests lazy-loading applies only to page content.
-If no lazyloaded content is detected on a page the feature will not be activated, and the lazysizes library will not be loaded.

-Additional information and examples, including LQIP, are available on the [lazysizes](https://github.com/aFarkas/lazysizes) repository on GitHub.
+Additional information and examples, including LQIP (Low-Quality Image Placeholders), are available on the [lazysizes](https://github.com/aFarkas/lazysizes) repository on GitHub.

 ## Related Content